ToyotaInfoTech/RAMN/docs/hardware/overview.rst

 Guidelines
 **********

 RAMN aims to promote education and research in automotive systems.
 To stay close to automotive electronics, we use AEC-Qxxx grade 0 (or equivalent) components for the ECU network board.
-To keep the board small and affordable, many protections (e.g. ESD protection, pull-up/pull-down resistors, etc.) are omitted, and the board would not meet reliabilily levels required in safety-critical systems.
+To keep the board small and affordable, many protections (e.g. ESD protection, pull-up/pull-down resistors, etc.) are omitted, and the board would not meet reliability levels required in safety-critical systems.

 .. figure:: img/front_pcb.png